nhsland/realgp.github.io/_patients/insomnia-sleep-restriction.md

 ---
 category: Insomnia
 title: Sleep Restriction
-description:  Sleep Restriction is used to more closely match the amount of time you spend in bed with the amount of sleep your body is producing.
+description:  Sleep Restriction is used to more closely match the amount of time you spend in bed with the amount of sleep your body needs.
 This document shows techniques to be used for sleep restriction
 audio:
 article: /assets/publication/Sleep_Restriction.pdf
 www: